LinuxJedi/linuxjedi.co.uk/content/blog/2017/01/26/maw-chap-4-writing-part.md

 Category: Data Struct and Algo Analysis in C
 Tags: trees, proof, math

-There are a lot of written proof questions in Chapter 4.
-Those questions offer great insights on the general techniques in solving algorithmatic proving questions.
+There are a lot of writing questions in Chapter 4.
+Some questions offer great insights on the general techniques in solving algorithmatic proving questions.
 So, I decide to record them in this single post.
 Of course, this post will be continually updated as I work through the chapter.